00xZ/CrashCart/README.md

 ## 🩺 The Scenario

 Windows is corrupted.
 Won't boot.
-Repair options are shrugging at you.
+We've all been there.
 The fix is a reinstall — but the customer's entire digital life is still sitting on that drive.

 CrashCart exists for exactly that moment: pull the drive, connect it to a working PC, run `UserSync.bat`, grab everything that matters, then fix or reimage the broken install.
 Once it's healthy again, `UserRestore.bat` puts everything back like nothing happened.